daormar/debasher/doc/design_doc_resident.md

 ## Port declaration and node identity

 - **`NODE_PORTS`**: a dict `{node_name: option_name}`, hardcoded in the heredoc
-  by the module author (like `INPUT_PORTS`/`OUTPUT_PORTS` in `FBPProcess`, but a dict instead of a list).
-A dict is needed here specifically because, unlike `FBPProcess`'s barrier logic, which only ever needs "did this pending port's marker arrive yet, yes or no", treating every input port interchangeably, `Supervisor`'s detection and relaunch logic inherently act on a *specific node's identity*, not just "which port".
+  by the module author (the engine gives an `FBPProcess` its ports, see "Ports from the engine", but not the `Supervisor`).
+A dict, and not a list of ports, is needed here specifically because, unlike `FBPProcess`'s barrier logic, which only ever needs "did this pending port's marker arrive yet, yes or no", treating every input port interchangeably, `Supervisor`'s detection and relaunch logic inherently act on a *specific node's identity*, not just "which port".
 The key is a label `Supervisor`'s own code uses internally (logs, detection, relaunch); the value is the option name resolved through `self.opts` (the same `-optname value` CLI convention) to the actual FIFO path opened by that node's reader thread.
 At startup, each `(node_name, option_name)` pair is resolved once; the reader thread spawned for it tags every message pushed to the shared inbound queue with `node_name`, not the raw option name, so all downstream `Supervisor` logic works purely in